Vivek48Shah/Graph-Neural-Networks-for-Fraud-Detection/README.md

 ---

 ## **Data & Graph Construction**

+*This publication includes or references synthetic data provided by J.P.
+Morgan.*

 The dataset consists of financial transactions with attributes such as:
 - `transaction_id`: Unique identifier for the transaction
 - `sender`: Account initiating the transaction